Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 ## **6\.
 Intellectual Property Rights**

 **6.1 Ownership of System and Intellectual Property:** The Parties acknowledge and agree that **all Intellectual Property Rights in and to the System, the Documentation, and any software, modules, or materials provided by CICO under this Agreement are and shall remain the exclusive property of CICO** (or its third-party licensors, if any).
 Except for the License expressly granted to The Bank in Section 2.1, nothing in this Agreement transfers or assigns to The Bank any ownership rights in the System or related Intellectual Property.

-Any modifications, enhancements, new versions, or derivative works of the System (including those resulting from Customizations performed by CICO for The Bank) shall be the sole property of CICO and subject to the same Intellectual Property Rights as the original System.
-The Bank’s rights to use any such modifications or new releases are granted as part of the License, subject to the terms of this Agreement.
+**All modifications, enhancements, new versions, customizations, or derivative works of the System (including those resulting from Customizations requested by The Bank, developed by CICO, or co-developed with The Bank's input) shall be the sole and exclusive property of CICO** and subject to the same Intellectual Property Rights as the original System.
+The Bank's rights to use any such modifications or new releases are granted as part of the License, subject to the terms of this Agreement.

+**For the avoidance of doubt:**

+(a) **No Ownership by Payment or Request:** The fact that The Bank requests, suggests, or provides requirements for a customization or enhancement does not create any ownership interest, joint ownership, or intellectual property rights for The Bank in such customization.
+All customizations and enhancements remain CICO's exclusive property regardless of who initiated the request or provided the business requirements.

+(b) **Customizations Included in Service:** Customization and configuration services are included as part of CICO's managed services funded from CICO's revenue share allocation (subject to the scope limitations and prioritization provisions in Section 4.2).
+The Bank does not pay separate fees for standard customizations, and therefore acquires no ownership rights beyond the License to use such customizations as part of the System during the term of this Agreement.

+(c) **CICO's Right to Commercialize:** CICO retains the unrestricted right to incorporate any customizations, enhancements, or features developed for The Bank into CICO's general product offering and to license such features to other clients (including The Bank's competitors) without restriction, royalty obligation, or need for The Bank's consent.
+CICO may market, license, sublicense, modify, or otherwise exploit such features as part of its commercial platform.

+(d) **No Joint Development:** This Agreement does not contemplate joint development or co-ownership of intellectual property.
+Any contributions, suggestions, requirements, or feedback provided by The Bank (including through The Bank's participation in requirements gathering, user acceptance testing, or feedback sessions) shall be deemed Feedback under Section 6.5 and shall not create any ownership interest for The Bank.

+(e) **Resource Prioritization:** CICO shall prioritize customization and enhancement requests based on CICO's product roadmap, resource capacity, technical feasibility, and the needs of CICO's broader client base.
+The Bank acknowledges that customization requests are subject to CICO's development priorities and pipeline, and that CICO's ongoing projects, commitments to other clients, and platform development initiatives may impact the timing and deliverability of The Bank's requested customizations.
+CICO shall use commercially reasonable efforts to accommodate The Bank's requests but makes no guarantee of specific delivery timelines for customizations.

-**6.2 The Bank’s Materials:** All Intellectual Property Rights in any materials, data, or content supplied by The Bank to CICO for the purposes of configuration or integration (for example, The Bank’s logos, branding elements, or proprietary business processes documented by The Bank) shall remain the property of The Bank.
+**6.2 The Bank's Materials:** All Intellectual Property Rights in any materials, data, or content supplied by The Bank to CICO for the purposes of configuration or integration (for example, The Bank’s logos, branding elements, or proprietary business processes documented by The Bank) shall remain the property of The Bank.
 To the extent necessary for CICO to perform its obligations (such as incorporating The Bank’s logo into the System’s interface for co-branding purposes), The Bank grants CICO a non-exclusive, royalty-free license to use such materials for the term of this Agreement for the sole purpose of providing the System and services to The Bank.

 **6.3 No Third-Party Infringement:** CICO represents that, to the best of its knowledge, it has all necessary rights to license the System and Documentation to The Bank and that The Bank’s use of the System as permitted by this Agreement will not infringe upon any third party’s Intellectual Property Rights.
 In the event any third party asserts a claim that the System (in unmodified form as provided by CICO) infringes their patent, copyright, trademark or other IP rights, CICO shall defend The Bank against such claim and hold The Bank harmless from any damages or costs awarded by a court of final jurisdiction, provided that The Bank: **(i)** promptly notifies CICO in writing of the claim, **(ii)** allows CICO sole control of the defense and any settlement negotiations, and **(iii)** cooperates with CICO (at CICO’s expense) in the defense.
 This obligation of CICO (intellectual property indemnification) is a fundamental part of the IP Rights clause.
 If the System is found to infringe or if CICO believes it may infringe, CICO may, at its option, either obtain for The Bank the right to continue using the System, or modify/replace the infringing component to make it non-infringing without materially reducing functionality.
 If neither of those options is commercially feasible, CICO may terminate the License for the infringing part and refund to The Bank any prepaid fees covering the unused portion of the term for that part, whereupon The Bank will cease using that part. **This Section 6.3 states the entire liability of CICO and exclusive remedy of The Bank with respect to any intellectual property infringement claim.**